 The type of movement you do will depend on your situation.
 Since moving back to California, I’ve become a lover of hiking.
 When I lived in Texas, just walking to get the mail could leave me smelling like wet dog.
 However, weather should never be an excuse to be lazy.

 For those of you that have a disability or injury, exercise will look different.
 I found these helpful ideas.
 Be sure to consult your doctor first.
-If you aren’t already, an appointment with a physical therapist could help.
+If you aren’t already seeing one, an appointment with a physical therapist could help.

 As much as possible, get out in nature to walk and clear your mind.
-If that’s not an option there’re plenty of people mall walking or using free YouTube videos.
+If that’s not an option plenty of people mall walk or use free YouTube videos.
 If you like to avoid the sun and heat, can you swim at night?
 These are all great because they’re free and I’m not one to spend money on a gym membership.

 Maybe you’re already ahead of the game and feel super fit.
 Are you stretching enough?
 My hubby is a workout fanatic but he’s always saying he did enough stretching before the workout.
 I like to remind him that’s a recipe for an injury.
 I’m a huge fan of foam rolling, especially after a hike when glutes feel super tight.
 You can read more about it here.